Finite Semisimple Module 2-Categories: Algebras and Modules in Monoidal 2-Categories

 One can check that the pair consisting of $f$ and $\psi^f$ , and that consisting of $g$ and $\psi^g$ are indeed a right $A$-module 1-morphism.
 Finally, using the fact that $e$ is a right $A$-module 1-morphism together with the two equations satisfied by $\theta$, it is not difficult to show that the 2-morphisms $\phi$, $\gamma$, and $\theta$ are right $A$-module 2-morphisms.
 This upgrades $(M,N,f,g,\phi,\gamma)$ to a 2-condensation in $\mathbf{Mod}_{\mathfrak{C}}(A)$, which splits $(M,e,\xi,\delta)$ via $\theta$. \end{proof}

 \begin{Remark} It would be interesting to characterise those 2-categories that can be obtained as the 2-category of modules over an algebra in $\mathbf{2Vect}$.
-Namely, one would most likely want these non-semisimple examples to be included in any definition of ``finite'' 2-categories.
-However, one would also expect such a definition to include the 2-category of exact module categories over a tensor category (see \cite{EGNO} for the definition), and we doubt such 2-categories can be described as the 2-category of modules over an algebra in $\mathbf{2Vect}$. \end{Remark}
+More generally, it would be interesting to give a definition of ``finite'' 2-category.
+One would expect that the 2-category of exact module categories over a finite tensor category (see \cite{EGNO} for the definition) to be an example of such a ``finite'' 2-category. \end{Remark}

+\begin{Remark} Proposition \ref{prop:categoryofmodulesproperties} also holds in the more general context of compact semisimple tensor 2-categories introduced in \cite{D5}.
+Namely, if $\mathds{k}$ is any field, $\mathfrak{C}$ is a compact semisimple tensor 2-category, and $A$ is an algebra in $\mathfrak{C}$, then one finds that $\mathbf{Mod}_{\mathfrak{C}}(A)$ satisfies all three properties given in the statement of proposition \ref{prop:categoryofmodulesproperties} by following the proof supplied above essentially verbatim. \end{Remark}